pdebruic/BerkeleyDBPlugin/README.md

 	.../Cross/plugins/BerkeleyDbPlugin/
 	.../<platform>/plugins/BerkeleyDbPlugin/

-You should replace "<platform>" with the name of the platform on which you are compiling (i.e. win32, unix, etc).
+You should replace `<platform>` with the name of the platform on which you are compiling (i.e. win32, unix, etc).

 The files sqBerkeleyDatabase.c and BerkeleyDbPlugin.h should be placed in the ...Cross/plugins/BerkeleyDbPlugin directory of your build environment.